---files-from option you can read the files you want to backup from a file.
-This is especially useful if a lot of files have to to be backed up that are not in the same folder or are maybe pre-filtered by other software.
+--files-from option you can read the files you want to backup from one or more files.
+This is especially useful if a lot of files have to be backed up that are not in the same folder or are maybe pre-filtered by other software.

 For example maybe you want to backup files which have a name that matches a certain pattern: $ find /tmp/somefiles | grep 'PATTERN' > /tmp/files_to_backup